ajsmit/Basic_stats/docs/09-correlations.md

 ecklonia <- read_csv("data/ecklonia.csv")
 ```

 We will also create a subsetted version of our data by removing all of the categorical variables.
-If we have a dataframe where each column represents pair-wise continuous/ordinal measurements with all of the other columns we may very quickly and easily perform a much wider range of correlation analyses.
+If we have a dataframe where each column represents pairwise continuous/ordinal measurements with all of the other columns we may very quickly and easily perform a much wider range of correlation analyses.

 ```r